-The term “casserole” implies that a dish is cooked slowly in the oven.
-Growing up, you may have been overstuffed with green bean casserole, sweet potato casserole, tuna noodle casserole, shepherd’s pie or lasagna.
-Although these are wonderful tastes of home, consider experimenting with more vegetables and grains and less butter, cheese and breading.
+Growing up, you may have been overstuffed with green beans, sweet potatoes, tuna noodles, shepherd’s pies, or lasagna.
+Although these are beautiful tastes of home, consider experimenting with more vegetables and grains and less butter, cheese, and bread.
+The term “casserole” implies that a dish is simmered in the oven.

-For instance, try substituting thinly sliced zucchini for lasagna noodles and loading up your dish with nutrient-rich greens like broccoli, spinach and kale.
 Although cheese makes any meal taste delicious, you don’t need that much to create a savory, creamy texture.
+For instance, try substituting thinly sliced zucchini for lasagna noodles and loading your dish with nutrient-rich greens like broccoli, spinach, and kale.
 Play around with interesting, more pronounced cheeses and grate them sparingly throughout the layers instead of slathering your meat and veggies with gobs of shredded mozzarella.

 Here are a couple of modern casserole ideas that serve as complete meals packed with nutrients:

 - Spinach and artichoke in a light alfredo sauce

 - Lean ground turkey with kale and whole grain pasta

 The possibilities are endless.
-Just combine your favorite lean meat, vegetables, low-sodium broth, spices and a small dose cheese or cream, throw it all in the oven or slow cooker and presto.
-You have yourself a hearty meal and leftovers for days.
+Just combine your favorite lean meat, vegetables, low-sodium broth, spices, and a small dose of cheese or cream, throw it all in the oven or slow cooker, and presto.
+You have yourself a hearty meal and comfort food.

 Even if you didn’t grow up in an Italian family, you could certainly appreciate the versatility and reliability of a classic pasta dish.
 The hardest part about making pasta is deciding which type of noodle to use.
 The general rule is to use light noodles for light sauces and meats and heartier noodles for heartier sauces and meats.

-- Macaroni isn’t just for kids, but it does have an uncanny ability to hold cheese.
-This type of pasta is ideal for cold salads, hot casseroles or baked alongside your favorite meat and veggies.
+- Macaroni isn’t just for kids; it has an uncanny ability to hold the cheese.
+This pasta is ideal for cold salads, hot casseroles, or baked alongside your favorite meat and veggies.

 - Penne, which has a smooth surface, is ideal for stickier sauces, and its sibling, penne rigate, which has a rippled surface, can pick up more butter and oil.